Brickrouge/Brickrouge.js/README.md

 # Brickrouge.js

-**Brickrouge.js** creates encapsulated and interoperable custom elements—or widgets—from HTML
+**Brickrouge.js** creates interoperable custom elements—or widgets—from HTML
 elements.
 Because the HTML is already there, widgets come to life seamlessly for the user, without bump or refresh.